Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Global PIQA: Non-Parallel Split

-\paragraph{Subsampling.} After cleaning but before any subsampling, the full dataset consists of 27K examples covering 116 language codes (\S\ref{app:lang-codes}).
-Because this full dataset is highly skewed across languages and often overwhelmed by non-culturally-specific examples or many examples about similar topics, we subsample to an \textit{official non-parallel split} of exactly 100 examples per language to use for model evaluations.
-Subsampling details for the official non-parallel split are in \S\ref{app:sampling}, and we provide an overview here.
-First, where possible (i.e. when this does not reduce our sample size to less than 100 examples for a given language), we filter out examples where the two candidate solutions differ in length by more than 25 bytes, when normalized to English byte equivalents.
-We also filter out examples whose non-stopword tokens overlap by more than 50\% with another example in the dataset, using the per-language tokenizers from Goldfish \citep{chang-etal-2024-goldfish}.\footnote{Due to the lack of available resources for many low-resource languages in our dataset, we define stopword tokens as tokens that appear in at least 25\% of examples in the Global PIQA dataset for that language.
-Details for token overlap filtering are in \S\ref{app:sampling}.} This aims to ensure diversity across topics for the official Global PIQA dataset for each language.
+\paragraph{Subsampling.} After cleaning but before any subsampling, the full dataset consists of 29.1K examples covering 136 language codes (\S\ref{app:lang-codes}).
+Because this full dataset is highly skewed across languages and often overwhelmed by non-culturally-specific examples, we subsampled to an \textit{official non-parallel split} of exactly 100 examples per language to use for model evaluations.
+First, where possible (i.e. when this did not reduce our sample size to less than 100 examples for a given language), we filtered out examples where the two candidate solutions differed in length by more than 25 bytes, when normalized to English byte equivalents \citep{arnett2024bit}.
+We also filtered out examples whose non-stopword tokens overlapped by more than 50\% with another example in the dataset, using the per-language tokenizers from Goldfish \citep{chang-etal-2024-goldfish}.\footnote{Due to lack of available resources for many low-resource languages in our dataset, we define stopword tokens as tokens that appear in at least 25\% of examples in the Global PIQA dataset for that language.
+Dataset filtering details are in \S\ref{app:sampling}.} This aimed to ensure diversity across topics for the official Global PIQA dataset for each language.
 Subsampling details are in \S\ref{app:sampling}.

-Finally, we sample 100 examples from this filtered subset for each language.
-We sample culturally-specific examples before non-culturally specific examples (as annotated above), and within each of these categories, we first sample examples that did not use any LLMs in the creation process.
-In the resulting official non-parallel split, 59.9\% of examples are annotated as culturally-specific, and only 3.5\% of examples are written with the help of LLMs.
-All examples have been manually validated by at least one native speaker of the respective language, and 72.9\% have been validated by multiple native speakers.
+Then, we sampled 100 examples from this filtered subset for each language.
+We sampled culturally-specific examples before non-culturally specific examples (as annotated above), and within each of these categories, we first sampled examples that did not use any LLMs in the creation process.
+In the resulting official non-parallel split, 59.9\% of examples are annotated as culturally-specific, and only 4.1\% of examples are written with the help of LLMs.